 Arrive 20-30 minutes early on the first day of class to be sure you are able to check-in your skater, pay for the session, get skates on, and bundled up before class.

 All levels will meet their coach off ice on the first class of the session.

-Parents are not allowed on the rink or in the hockey boxes during Learn to Skate.
+Parents are not allowed on the ice or in the hockey boxes during Learn to Skate.
 We kindly ask parents to sit in the stands during class.

 What do I wear?

-While we recommend helmets for all skaters, they are required for skaters 5 years old and younger and for skaters in our hockey LTS group.
-Skaters are encouraged to wear layers, with a sweater or jacket, waterproof pants, gloves, and a hat.
+Skaters are encouraged to wear layers, with a sweater or jacket, waterproof pants, gloves, and a hat/helmet.
 As skaters warm up layers are often shed as the skater acclimates to the cold.
 As you move through our program and into our hockey or figure skating programs the skaters may be encouraged to change attire, however that will be determined with time.
 When it comes to ice skates, thin socks work best.